Is burnout just part of the new normal?

 So what can be done to prevent burnout?

-Providing meditation sessions at work provides staff with the opportunity to rest, reset and come back into balance – the place where we are most productive, creative and happy.
+Providing meditation sessions at work gives staff the opportunity to rest, reset and return to balance — the place where we are most productive, creative and happy.

 Sounds worth it.